lauramparker/TeamProject2/ProjectIntro.md

 In addition, a video or other visual feature will display videos of favorite destinations (in carousel or other feature-rich format).
 The application will use bideo.com to present this effect. (https://rishabhp.github.io/bideo.js/)

+<h3>Future Development</h3>
+After achieving the MVP, the team will consider adding features that allow the user to enter activities, sights, or other data fields for each location.
+Then create additional recommendations for similar travel experiences.

 <h3>The requirements for Project #2 are as follows:</h3>
 <ul>